Virtual-Protocol/virtuals-python/README.md

 # Virtuals Python SDK Library
-The Virtuals Python SDK is a library that allows you interact with the Virtuals Platform.
+The Virtuals Python SDK is a library that allows you to interact with the Virtuals Platform.

 ## About G.A.M.E.
 GAME is a modular agentic framework which enables an agent to plan actions and make decisions autonomously based on information provided to it.